Sigmmma/c20/src/content/h1/tools/hek/sapien/readme.md

       </td>
       <td>

 You have a [bitmap][] tag which is too large.
 Do not exceed dimensions of 2048 pixels because support is GPU-dependent; technically DirectX 9 did not allow sizes over this limit.
+This issue is fixed in [H1A Sapien][h1a-sapien] as it updated to DX11 which doesn't have this issue.
       </td>
     </tr>
     <tr>